-This course teaches students how to assemble basic control circuits using sensors.
+The students are introduced to different basic control circuits using sensors, transmitters, transducers, and strain gauges.
 Students should be able to describe and define performance criteria for sensors and predict and analyze performance for different transducers and sensors.
-Students will also be able explain the physics of transduction mechanisms, interpret a spec sheet, analyze, and interpret sensor output data.

 LOTT 2201 INTRODUCTION TO FIBER OPTICS 16/32/2.0